Tenant Screening Questions That Are Off Limits

 - I don’t rent to people with kids.

-The crime would have to influence their ability to be a good tenant, such as an illegal drug conviction or a history of violent offenses which could put other tenants at risk.
+The crime would have to influence his ability to be a good tenant, such as an illegal drug conviction or a history of violent offenses that could put other tenants at risk.

 You must have the same qualifying standards for all prospective tenants.
 Set a list of questions that you'll ask everyone.
 You can be accused of discrimination if you don't follow the exact same procedures for everyone.